Remi-Coulom/joedb/doc/source/intro.rst

 Introduction
 ============

 Manipulating databases via SQL APIs is not satisfying for C++ programmers who want compile-time syntax checking and type safety.
 An object-relational mapping can hide SQL strings somewhat, but the additional level of abstraction may be very costly.
-In order to solve these problems, joedb is designed from scratch to be efficient when used in the C++ spirit of strong compile-time safety.
+Joedb is designed from scratch to be efficient when used in the C++ spirit of strong compile-time safety.

 Joedb stands for the Journal-Only Embedded Database.
 With joedb, data is stored as a journal of all modifications.
 This way, the whole data history is remembered, and it is possible to re-create any past state of the database.
 It is also a way to make the system extremely simple, and fast.